com-lihaoyi/castor/readme.md

 Note that `logger.send` is thread-safe: multiple threads can be sending logging messages to the `logger` at once, and the `.send` method will make sure the messages are properly queued up and executed one at a time.
+This has the advantage that even when we need to stop the logging and rotate the log file, we do not need to worry about other messages being written to the log file while that is happening.
+The application sending logs to `logger` also does not need to stop and wait for the log file rotation to complete, and can proceed with its execution while the logger does its work in the background.

 ### Strawman: Synchronized Logging